WICG/raw-clipboard-access/explainer.md

 *   Allow copy/paste between web and native apps.
     *   These types will not be sanitized by the browser.
     *   They must be placed on the operating system clipboard (not pickled), to allow for communication between web and native apps.
-*   Provide more fine-grained control over the clipboard, by allowing the web to:
+*   Provide fine-grained control over the clipboard, by allowing the web to:
-    *   Skip decoding on write.
+    *   Skip decoding on write by user agent.
-    *   Skip encoding on read.
+    *   Skip encoding on read by user agent.
-    *   Control order of writing items to the clipboard.
+    *   Control order of writing formats to the clipboard.
     *   Create custom clipboard formats.
 *   Build on existing Async Clipboard API, by leveraging existing:
     *   structure, like ClipboardItem.